Avaiga/taipy-doc/docs/manuals/gui/binding.md

     The page also references the variable *local_value* (line 7), defined locally in this module.

-    Now let's create the main module of the application, adding a home page, and reusing the page that we just created above.
+    Now, let's create the main module of the application, add a home page, and reuse the page we just created above.
 That would be done in the file `main.py`, defining the *\_\_main\_\_* module of our application:

     ```python  linenums="1" title="main.py"
     from taipy.gui import Gui, Markdown